OliveNjerii/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## Script 7
 - adds execution permission to the owner, the group owner and the other users, to the file hello

+## Script 8
+- sets the permission to the file hello as follows:

+    Owner: no permission at all
+    Group: no permission at all
+    Other users: all the permissions

+##